Trump Signs Order To Keep Prison At Guantanamo Bay Open

 Although many prisoners were released from Guantanamo under Obama, he was unable to make good on the pledge to close it altogether, due to concerns over the fate of some prisoners deemed too risky for either being freed or moved to U.S. soil.

-When Obama left office, eight years after signing the order, there were still 41 prisoners at Guantanamo.
+No new prisoners have come to Guantanamo in more than a decade.
+When Obama left office, eight years after signing the closing order, there were still 41 inmates.
+They remain, including five who had been cleared for release by federal agencies when Trump took office.

+NPR's David Welna, speaking with Morning Edition, says "It looks like many of the remaining prisoners – many of whom have been stuck there for more than a dozen years and have never been charged with any crime, much less tried, are likely stuck there for more years to come."

-While the new directive does nothing to immediately resolve the legal quandary dating to the administration of President George W. Bush, it does require the secretary of defense to recommend a method for determining the fate of individuals captured by the U.S. forces, including sending them to Guantanamo.
+While the new directive does nothing to immediately resolve the legal quandary dating to the administration of President George W. Bush, it does require the secretary of defense to recommend within 90 days a method for determining the fate of individuals captured by the U.S. forces.

 Lee Wolosky, who was Obama's special envoy at the State Department for closing Guantanamo, was quoted by The Associated Press as saying that in a practical sense, not much will change with the new order.